Metbcy/Metbcy/README.md

 🤖 &nbsp; Tinkering with new projects with AI :)<br>
 💬 &nbsp; Ask me about **Product Management, Security, Cloud, AI**<br>
 📫 &nbsp; Reach me at [amirbredy1@gmail.com](mailto:amirbredy1@gmail.com) or on [LinkedIn](https://linkedin.com/in/amirbredy)<br>
-🎮 &nbsp; When I'm free — gaming, traveling, and reading about finance<br>
+🎮 &nbsp; When free I'm tinkering, gaming, traveling, and reading about finance<br>

 ---